studersi/test-4/tutorial-7/README.md

 ```

-The Core Rule Set come with a base configuration file named `crs-setup.conf` which we prepared during the installation.
+The Core Rule Set comes with a base configuration file named `crs-setup.conf` which we prepared during the installation.
 Copying the original example file guarantees that we can update the Core Rule Set distribution without harming our copy of the config file unless we want to.

 We have the option to edit settings in that base configuration file.
 However, the strategy for this series of tutorials has been to define all the important things in our single Apache configuration file.
 We do not want to insert the complete contents of the `crs-setup.conf` file into our configuration (but we include it) in order to get the minimal set of configuration items needed to run the Core Rules.
 I do not want to dive into all the options in the settings file, but it is worth having a look at.